MelkorPVP/TheLukeCenter/README.md

 | `GOOGLE_APPLICATION_SHEET_TAB` | Sheet tab for application submissions.
 Defaults to `Submissions`. |
 | `APP_EMAIL_RECIPIENTS` | Comma-separated list of recipients who should receive notification emails. |

-You can also edit `public/config/app.php` directly to hard-code these values if preferred.
+You can edit `public/config/app.php` directly to hard-code these values if preferred.

 ## Running locally